rezansoylemez/rezansoylemez/README.md

 - 👋 Hi, I’m @rezansoylemez
 - 👀 I’m interested in ...in mobile application software
-- 🌱 I’m currently learning ...Android and IO
+- 🌱 I’m currently learning ...Java and Swift
-- 💞️ I’m looking to collaborate on ...Swift and Android Studio
+- 💞️ I’m looking to collaborate on ...Android and IOS
 - 📫 How to reach me ...rezan.sm@gmail.com

 <!---